icarusartcar/lights-2017/README.md

 ### unicorn_puke

 This is one of the patterns from the FastLED demo loop, modified to run on our rig with APA102 and level shifter.
+To build this you have to...

 #### Add the FastLED library